…If There is No Expert Advice Involved

 Our peer-to-peer approach delves into the work to fully understand what is being accomplished on a technology level.
 We also participate in consultative committees with HMRC as part of our evolving R&D tax credit claim methodology to ensure our clients get their money as quickly as possible.

-For a complimentary assessment of your company’s R&D claim utilizing the above seven questions, or a chronological assessment of your documented claims, contact the author:
+For a complimentary assessment of your company’s R&D claim utilizing the above seven questions, or a chronological assessment of your documented claims, contact us:

 [email protected] / (0) 203 002 0089.
 Ask about our Innovation Connection Programme (ICP), our real-time R&D tracking system.